fw4spl-org/fw4spl-doc/SAD/src/SDM-SAD-App-config.rst

 ~~~~~~~~
 the <object> tags define the objects of the AppConfig.

-uid (optional):
+- uid (optional):
     Unique identifier of the object (::fwTools::fwID).
 If it is not defined, it will be automatically generated.
-type:
+- type:
     Object type (ex: ``::fwData::Image``, ``::fwData::Composite``)
-src (optional, "new" by default)
+- src (optional, "new" by default)
      possible values: "new", "ref", "deferred"

-     "new"
-         defines that the object should be created
+     - **"new"** : defines that the object should be created
-     "ref"
-         defines that the object already exists in the application.
-The uid must be the same as the first declaration
-         of this object (with "new").
+     - **"ref"** : defines that the object already exists in the application.
+The uid must be the same as the first declaration of this object (with "new").
-     "deferred"
-          defines that the object will be created later (by a service).
+     - **"deferred"** : defines that the object will be created later (by a service).

 Specific object configuration
 ******************************

-matrix (optional):
+- matrix (optional):
     It works only for ``::fwData::TransformationMatrix3D`` objects.
 It defines the value of the matrix.

 .. code-block:: xml